fbpx

 Share This Post

 Windows vs. Linux There are differentiating factors within EC2 instance recovery depending on the OS of the guest VMs.
 We discuss varying AMI virtualization types in a subsequent section.
 It’s important to note that AWS has some restrictions and limitations on Windows guest VMs.
 For example, the way that you launch an AMI based on an existing snapshot in Windows is different from how you would do it in Linux.
 In other cases, you may need to periodically create an AMI from your running instance and use it to re-launch your failed EC2 Windows instance.
 There are additional Windows-specific concerns as well.
-For detailed insights on the AWS Windows AMI launching peculiarities, read this article by Uri Wolloch, CEO of N2WS.
+For detailed insights on the AWS Windows AMI launching peculiarities, read this article by Uri Wolloch, CTO of N2WS.

 High Availability Architecture